Texans QB Stroud stats look promising after Week 3 win vs. Jaguars

 - The long ball: Stroud connected on his longest throw to date to Tank Dell in the first quarter on the second drive of the day.

 - Different story: compared to weeks one and two (see above) Stroud was less effective in the middle of the field.
-The Jags took away the deep slant to Nico Collins that was devastatingly affective against Tennessee last week.
+The Jags took away the deep slant to Nico Collins that was devastatingly effective against Indianapolis last week.
 In doing so, they opened up the deep ball and shorter passes over the middle

 - To the right - again, we see an uneven distribution of passes thrown to the right.
 Particularly, the zone in between the linebackers and corners.